 How can employers ask hard questions in a way that’s efficient, convenient, and repeatable?

 Nailted is an employee engagement software that allows employers to regularly survey their staff members, ask for feedback, and provide opportunities for both critical feedback and encouragement.
-Through a combination of so-called “pulse surveys” that deliver weekly surveys, eNPS (employee net promoter score) surveys, and even one-on-one meetings, Nailted:
+Through a combination of so-called “pulse surveys” that deliver weekly surveys, eNPS (employee net promoter score) surveys, and even 1:1 meetings, Nailted: